Snowflake-Labs/sfguide-marketplace-accelerator2.0/README.md

 ### Enforced Best Practices by Toolkit
 1. Materialize objects for sample listings to marginalize replication cost for lead generation.
 Leverage create-table-as in conjunction with sampling clause
+2. Ensure all shared objects and their dependencies are stored under the same database.
+E.g. When sharing a secure view ensure all referenced tables in view definition are in same database as secure view.
-2. Set time travel on all objects.
+3. Set time travel on all objects.
 1 day for standard edition, 7 days for higher editions.
 Set at database/schema level
-3. Case insensitive object identifiers.
+4. Case insensitive object identifiers.
 Set at database/schema level.
 Note: ignore case parameter does not work in retrospective
-4. Separation of duties: Create role for marketplace administrator functions while leveraging accountadmin (privileged role) only as needed.
+5. Separation of duties: Create role for marketplace administrator functions while leveraging accountadmin (privileged role) only as needed.
-5. Develop naming scheme for Private listings and other objects.
+6. Develop naming scheme for Private listings and other objects.
 Example: Include provider name, consumer name,  Product name in private listing name.
 In  XNYCORP_TO_ABCINC_INVENTORY private listing, XNYCORP is provider name, ABC_INC is consumer name and INVENTORY is product name.
 This helps with querying usage insights via sql or provider_studio UI

 ### Not Enforced Best Practices by Toolkit (But highly Recommended)
 1. Use private listings for data delivery over direct shares.
 Private listings enable usage metrics and remote region-cloud auto fulfillment